 Topics discussed in previous years included organizational development and change, entrepreneurship and innovative change, leading change with technology, and trends in international education.
 Presentations have been balanced between a study and discussion of educational issues relevant to improving student achievement and organizational change as well as the opportunity to visit with superintendents whose school districts offer lessons in how education can be improved in a community.

 The annual educational travel experience enables ten Fellows to visit a school district engaged in significant endeavors to improve student achievement and organizational effectiveness.
 In 2012, Fellows visited the Denver Public Schools and in 2013, the Fellows visited the Hillsborough County Schools in Tampa, Florida.
-These visits enabled the Fellows to understand how a school district such as Denver was able to transform itself organizationally with significant advances in student achievement and how the Hillsborough Schools have evolved a teacher evaluation and professional development program to assess instructional practice and improve student success.
+These visits enabled the Fellows to understand how a school district was able to transform itself organizationally with significant advances in student achievement or evolve a teacher evaluation and professional development program to assess instructional practice and improve student success.
 A typical school visit includes a Sunday afternoon departure, visits on Monday and Tuesday with the superintendent, key program administrators, principals and teachers and a return on Tuesday evening.
 The 2015 visit will be to the Charlotte-Mecklenburg School District in North Carolina.

 In June of 2012, the Gerstacker Fellowship Program I international educational and culture travel experience included Chongqing, China.
 During that visit, a discussion emerged regarding the feasibility of developing and implementing an exchange program wherby teachers, students, and administrators from Chongqing would visit and be hosted by school districts in the Great Lakes Bay Region in Michigan and a reciprocal visit could occur by teachers, students, and administrators from those school districts to be hosted by their Chongqing counterparts.